 [You may not] use any of the Stock Media as part of a trade-mark, design-mark, trade-name, business name, or service mark, whether registered or not

 [You may not] sub-license, re-sell, rent, lend, assign, gift, or otherwise transfer or distribute the Stock Media or the rights granted under this Free Media License Agreement

 This means that if you created a logo in Canva, and wanted to Trademark your logo down the road, it's impossible to do.
 Canva has the rights to your logo, not you.
 And furthermore, if you wanted to create T-Shirts or mugs to sell, can't do that either (see Even THIS Is Against their Terms and Conditions?!)

-The way we suggest using Canva is to draft out an idea of the design you want in order to show the design to an agency or designer so they can execute and customize a similar design for you.
+We suggest using Canva to draft out an idea of the design you want in order to show the design to an agency or designer so they can customize a similar design for you.
 That way, you will both be on the same page about the style you want.
-Just know, that a designer will probably change the elements in order to be more custom, so don't get too attached!
+Just know that a designer will probably change the elements in order to be more custom, so don't get too attached!

 Canva even agrees!
 Here is a quote from their Licenses Page:

 "A trademark has to be a unique symbol.
 For that reason, you can't use Free or Pro content as part of a trademark, design mark, trade name, business name, service mark, or logo.
 Our logo templates are for inspiration – a starting point for your own unique design."

 2. Wave Goodbye to Your Brand Identity

 While it is true that Canva has some pretty decent templates to choose from, this can actually be detrimental to your business when creating a brand.
 When creating a logo, you want something to stand out and be genuinely unique to your brand.
 What you don't want to do is use a logo template that thousands of other people may have used already!